Specific Privacy Statement – European Youth Portal

 - Personal details of registered Corps participants are accessible by the authorised representatives of organisations authorised to run Corps projects.

-- Personal details of registered Corps participants are also accessible to Corps administrators and the administrators of the different EU programmes through which authorised organisations provide European Solidarity Corps project placements.
+- Personal details of registered Corps participants are also accessible to Corps administrators and the administrators of the different EU programmes, including the bodies implementing these programmes at national level (National Agencies), through which authorised organisations provide European Solidarity Corps project placements.

 - Volunteering Database (VoD)